Andrew-Reid/d3-slippy/README.md

 ### slippy.tile(*g*)

-Enters, updates, and exits tiles from the given selection.
+Enters, updates, and exits tiles from the given selection (idealy a selected `g`).
 Intended to be used on each zoom or map change event reducing boilerplate and tile code.